 |ACT Score||Competitiveness||Admission Chances|

-You will need about average high school grades to get into Northern Michigan University.
+Applicants need about average high school grades to get into Northern Michigan University.
 The average high school GPA of the admitted freshman class at Northern Michigan University was 3.13 on the 4.0 scale indicating that primarily B students are accepted and ultimately attend.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as Northern Michigan University accepts 74% of students who apply.
+The school ranks #33 in Michigan for highest average GPA.
+If your high school GPA meets these requirements, there is a good chance you will be accepted as Northern Michigan University accepts 66% of students who apply.

 |3.50 to 3.75||10%||Good|